foxdonut/meiosis/docs/lessons/06-cells.md

 - `states`: a stream of application states
 - `update`: a stream of updates to the application state

 We now have a way to manage application state.
-The next piece of the puzzle will be to wire up the application state to a view library.
-We will be looking at that in the next few sections.
+The next part of the pattern will be to wire up the application state to a view library.
+We will be looking at that in the next section.
 Before doing that, however, let's discuss a small but useful detail.

-As it is now, we would need to pass `states` (or rather, `states()`, that is, the current state) and `update` to our views.
+As it is now, we would need to pass `states` -- or rather, `states()`, that is, the current state -- and `update` to our views.
+Views would have to pass them along to other views.

 To make things simpler, let's pass a single parameter to our views.
 I call this a **cell**.